jonnonz1/nz-statute-book/acts/public/2002/local-government-rating-act-2002.md

   (i) information on the factors used to calculate the amount of the liability of a rating unit in respect of each targeted rate:
   (j) the financial year for which the rates are payable:
   (k) the total amount of rates payable on the rating unit for the financial year:
-  (l) whether or not the local authority has a remission policy, a postponement policy, or a rates relief policy for Maori freehold land and, if so, a brief description of the criteria for rates relief under each policy:
+  (l) whether or not the local authority has a remission policy, a postponement policy, or a rates relief policy for Māori freehold land and, if so, a brief description of the criteria for rates relief under each policy:
   (m) the methods by which rates may be paid and the date or, if the rates are payable by instalments, the dates by which specified amounts must be paid:
   (n) if applicable,—
     (i) the penalty regime of the local authority; and